codesharedot/dex-price/README.md

-# kin price
+# xtrabytes price

-Gets the kin price with Python (from JSON).
+Gets the xtrabytes price with Python (from JSON).

 https://pythonbasics.org